-The process of teaching the TEB Skills to youth mirrors the process of learning the skills - it also proceeds in steps.
-We recommend first teaching the skills to youth and then helping them practice with worksheets.
-Finally, we suggest guiding youth to use the skills in their day-to-day lives when they face challenges.
+The general process of teaching the TEB skills to youth mirrors the process of learning the skills-it also proceeds in steps.
+We recommend 1) introducing the skills to youth at a time of low stress, 2) helping them to practice the skills with worksheets, and 3) guiding youth to use the skills in their day-to-day lives when they face challenges.

-Introduce the skills at the right time.
-Introduce the skills to youth at a time of low stress.
+1. Introduce the skills at the right

+time.
+Introduce the TEB skills to youth at a time of low stress.
 Research shows that stress can disrupt our ability to engage the prefrontal cortex, the region of the brain responsible for planning, reasoning, and problem-solving, which are necessary elements for learning new skills (Schwabe and Wolf 2013).
-It is therefore best to first teach the skills to youth when they are calm and can digest the material.
+Therefore, it is best to begin teaching the TEB skills to youth when they are calm and can digest the material.
 You can choose a format to teach the skills that fits your organization (e.g., during class, group meetings, or one-on-one meetings).

-Practice with worksheets.
+2. Practice with worksheets.
 The more youth practice, the more they will benefit.
 In this way, the TEB skills are similar to exercise.
 A person who goes to the gym every day will get faster and stronger relatively quickly, compared to a person who goes to the gym once a month.
-Encourage the youth to practice the skills using the worksheets provided in the appendix.
-You can complete worksheets together and also ask the youth to complete them independently.
+Encourage youth to practice the skills using the worksheets provided in the appendix.
+You can complete these worksheets together and also ask the youth to complete them independently.
 The TEB skills are most effective when youth practice them so much that they can perform the skills in their head during emotionally challenging situations.
-However, it takes repetition to learn the skills well, so we urge you to practice them with youth using worksheets as often as possible.
+It takes repetition to learn the skills well, so we urge you to practice them with the youth as often as possible.
+The worksheets in the appendix are a great tool to do so.

-Support youth under pressure.
+3. Support youth under pressure.
 Guide youth to select and practice TEB skills in the moment when they are experiencing negative emotions and/or urges to engage in risky behaviors.
-For example, Observe the TEB Cycle is a great tool to help youth to label negative emotions and prevent unhelpful behaviors.
-Youth will likely need prompting at first to use skills when they are feeling distressed.
+For example, Observe the TEB Cycle is a great tool to help youth label negative emotions and prevent unhelpful behaviors.
+Youth will likely need prompting at first to use the TEB skills when they are feeling distressed.
 The goal is for youth to get enough practice with the skills in emotionally challenging situations that they can eventually use them without coaching or support.